Culture of Ecuador: Language

 Most Ecuadorians speak Spanish, though many speak Amerindian languages such as Kichwa, the Ecuadorian dialect of Quechua.
 Other Amerindian languages spoken in Ecuador include Awapit (spoken by the Awá), A'ingae (spoken by the Cofan), Shuar Chicham (spoken by the Shuar), Achuar-Shiwiar (spoken by the Achuar and the Shiwiar), Cha'palaachi (spoken by the Chachi), Tsa'fiki (spoken by the Tsáchila), Paicoca (spoken by the Siona and Secoya),((chino)), and Wao Tededeo (spoken by the Waorani).

 Though most features of Ecuadorian Spanish are those universal to the Spanish-speaking world, there are several idiosyncrasies.

-Costeños tend to speak more quickly and louder than serranos'", with linguistical similarties to Canarian Spanish.
+Costeños tend to speak more quickly and louder than serranos'", with strong linguistic similarities to Canarian Spanish.
 A common term costeños call one another is mijo, a contraction of the phrase mi hijo ("my son").
 Several such terms are derived in consequence of their rapid speech, and they also employ intricate linguistic humor and jokes that are difficult to translate or even understand in the other regions.
-Furthermore, each province has a different variety of accent, with different specific terms.

-Serranos usually speak softly and with less speed.
+Furthermore, each province has a different variety of accent, with different specific terms influenced by the different racial and ethnic groups that immigrated and settled the areas.Serranos usually speak softly and with less speed.
 They are traditionally seen as more conservative, and use a number of Kichwa-derived terms in their everyday speech which is often puzzling to other regions.
 A widely known example is the word wawa which means "child" in Kichwa.
 Their speech is influenced by their Incan Amerindian roots, and can be seen as a variant of other Andean accents.
 However two main accents are noticed in the Andean region, the north and the austral accent.
 More variations of the austral accent are found in southern regions.

-Whistling, yelling, or yawning to get someone's attention is considered rude, yet is practiced informally.
+Whistling, yelling, or yawning to get someone's attention is considered rude, yet is practiced informally and mostly by lower classes.